 SARIEV's exhibition policy is aimed at presenting and producing solo shows by the artists from the gallery list, new collaborations and solo or group shows by international artists, all of them developed in cooperation with curators.
 The gallery has three exhibition programs that have become influential for the art scene over the years: Background: Young Artists, Re-discovery and Let Them Draw.

-One of the objectives of SARIEV as Bulgarian gallery is the participation in international art fairs where the gallery is brings and showcases new artists and collectors.
+One of the objectives of SARIEV as Bulgarian gallery is the participation in international art fairs where the gallery brings and showcases new artists and collectors.
 SARIEV Contemporary is generally the sole Bulgarian gallery to participate in these pan-European fairs.

 SARIEV has wide network of partnering galleries, foundations and institutions with whom it organises exhibitions and initiates projects.